posthooks/sticker-simulator/evcxr/HOW_IT_WORKS.md

   them into the map as type String.
 When rustc gives us a compilation error, it tells us their actual type.
 We then compile again with the corrected types.

-* Fortunately rustc can be asked to emit errors as JSON and we've
+* Fortunately rustc can be asked to emit errors as JSON and we've recorded metadata about each line of source as we write it out, so this ends up less hacky than it sounds (although it's still obviously not ideal).

+* We also use compilation errors to tell us:
+  * Whether a variable has been moved, so is no longer available.
+  * Whether a variable is non-copy and is referenced by the code being run.
+This allows us to restrict variables l